mwesthues/single_step/README.md

 *   `Kernel width` (KW)
 *   `Plant height` (PH)

-and explored the explored the distribution (including skewness) of each trait and the phenotypic correlation between traits ([script](analysis/maizego_agronomic_data.R)).

 In the case of maize hybrids we analyzed the traits

 *   `Dry matter yield` (DMY)